-- Massive Data Volumes: Global data is expected to reach 291 zettabytes by 2027 (2.7x growth rate), while Al workloads will consume storage at unprecedented scales, which will be discussed in more detail in the forthcoming chapter on Data Growth. - Al in Networks: By 2030, 75% of all network traffic will involve Al-driven content.
-The network is already identified as an Enterprise chokepoint with innovative companies such as Stelia suggesting a foundational rethink of Internet architecture is essential. - Leveraging Untapped Data: Expanding multimodal data sources could enable a 10,000x increase in training capacity.
+Massive Data Volumes: Global data is expected to reach 291 zettabytes by 2027 (2.7x growth rate), while Al workloads will consume storage at unprecedented scales, which will be discussed in more detail in the forthcoming

+Al in Networks: By 2030, 75% of all network traffic will involve AI-driven content.
+The network is already identified as an Enterprise chokepoint with innovative companies such as Stelia suggesting a foundational rethink of Internet architecture is essential.

+Leveraging Untapped Data: Expanding multimodal data sources could enable a 10,000x increase in